orange-buffalo/simple-accounting/docs/Development.md

 You can run the full suite with `./gradlew test`.
 Just note that `.test-config.yaml` will take effect here as well, and your frontend code will not be built automatically unless `CI=true` is set in environment variables.

+#### Faster tests development with JBR

+We leverage [JBR](https://github.com/JetBrains/JetBrainsRuntime) and its support for advanced class redefinitions in order to provide even faster feedback loop during the tests' development.

+The general idea is simple - run the test in a loop, change the code (both test and subject) and compile it without restarting Spring Context.
+JBR will reload almost all code changes.
+Obviously, changes to Spring Context (like new beans or changes to aspects) will not be applied until the context restart.

+To enable this mode:
+* Ensure JBR is available in Gradle [toolchain directory](https://docs.gradle.org/current/userguide/toolchains.html#sec:auto_detection) as auto-provisioning is not yet supported.
+* In the tests config (`.tests-config.yaml`, see above), add `hotReloadEnabled: true`.
+* Add JUnit's `@RepeatedTest(100)` on your test.
+* Ensure your IDE is delegating executions to Gradle.
+* Put a break point in the test.
+* Debug the test.

+Once the test is started, changing any code and compiling the project will reload the changes.
+In most cases, they will be picked up on the next test loop iteration.

 #### Screenshot tests

 As mentioned above, we use Storybook for commonly used components and test their appearance stability with